tsaarni/vagrant-kubernetes/README.md

 [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/),
 [docker](https://www.docker.com/community-edition#/download) and
 [helm](https://github.com/kubernetes/helm/releases) for your
 host OS.
-These tools are also available inside the VM.
+These tools are also installed to the VM.

 ## Starting Kubernetes Vagrant box